wolfgangasdf/up1234me/README.md

 Up1234me: A client-side encrypted file host based on [Up1](https://github.com/Upload/Up1).
 It is my personal dropbox for sensitive files.
+Basically, the random private key after `#` in the URL is used for encryption in the browser (javascript), and it is never sent to the server.

 Changes compared to Up1
 ===